Vaccination Clinics

 If you have specific questions related to the COVID-19 vaccine and would like to speak to a local healthcare provider, you are welcome to book a telephone appointment with the NFHT Pharmacist by calling 289-252-2139 or emailing us.

-To see the monograph of information about the new fall Covid 19 booster click here.
-The list of ingredients is on page 7.
+To see the monograph of information about the Covid 19 vaccine as of Feb.
+2025 click here.
+The list of ingredients is on page 12.

-- To find out which vaccine is being offered locally, please check with the HKPRDHU as they are continually updating what they are receiving.
+• To find out which vaccine is being offered locally, please check with the Lakelands Public Health as they are continually updating what they are receiving.

 If you have an allergy that causes an anaphylactic reaction or if you have ever been told by health providers to carry an Epi-pen, it is recommended that you speak to your healthcare provider about the COVID-19 vaccine.

 It is uncertain how long immunity will last after infection with COVID-19.
-It is recommended after infection in 2023, if it has been a minimum of six months since the Covid infection, to get the new fall booster.
+It is recommended after infection, if it has been a minimum of six months since the Covid infection, to get the new fall booster.

 The World Health Organization has fantastic videos and easy-to-understand information for myth-busting about COVID-19 and the vaccines.
 Click here.
 And another great article about common myths like those in the image below is here on the University of Waterloo’s news site.